 MELISSA BERTON

-The Pad Project is a nonprofit organization founded by Melissa Berton and her high school students, dedicated to the principle that “a period should end a sentence, not a girl’s education.”
+The Pad Project is a nonprofit organization founded, in 2013, by Melissa and her high school students, dedicated to the principle that “a period should end a sentence, not a girl’s education.”
 All over the world, particularly in low and middle-income countries, girls drop out of school due to lack of access to affordable and hygienic menstrual products.
-Fifty percent of the world’s population experiences menstruation.
-The Pad Project’s job is to make sure that one hundred percent has the tools to manage it.
+Period poverty is not exclusive to impoverished countries.
+A 2021 study conducted by U by Kotex® research shows that two in five people have struggled to purchase period products, a 35% increase from the brand’s initial research in 2018.
+With 50% of the world’s population experiencing menstruation, The Pad Project’s job is to make sure that 100% have the tools to manage it.

 *Photo By Sarah Bones